Shuvam586/py-meme/README.md

 **Q: Can I use it with HTML?**

-A - Yes, you can use Javascript to integrate it into your HTML page.
+A: Yes, you can use Javascript to integrate it into your HTML page.

 **Q: What if I face an error and don't find a solution?**